elegos/nwn-toolset-go/README.md

 Where `[project name]` can be `cli` or any `src` top-level directory (note: the `aurora` folder has no main package, thus it's not an executable)

+Please note that `ninja` won't compile the binary again, if it doesn't find any changes in the main go file.
+For this reason, you may want to run it in this way:

+    ninja -t clean; ninja [&& ./bin/cli src/aurora/file/erf/test/module.mod]

+`./bin/cli -h` will show the help message.

 ## IDE / editor of choice
 The editor of choice for this project is  [Atom](https://atom.io) with the [go-plus](https://atom.io/packages/go-plus) plugin.
 The plugin alone covers